openframeworks/ofSite/documentation/math/ofMath_functions.markdown

 _inlined_description: _

-Determine if a number is inside of a given range.
+Determine if a number is inside of a giv(float)(en range.

 Parameters:
 t The value to test.